dev-ai-lab/aws-architect/README.md

 ![s3-transfer-edge-loc.png](media/s3/s3-transfer-edge-loc.png)

-### S3 batch operations:- bulk operation on s3 objects in a single request- batch modification batch transfer, batch encryption, invoke lambda function to perform custom action on each object- use S3 inventory to get object list and use athena to query and filter objects
+### S3 batch operations
+- bulk operation on s3 objects in a single request
+- batch modification batch transfer, batch encryption, invoke lambda function to perform custom action on each object
+- use S3 inventory to get object list and use athena to query and filter objects

 ![s3-batch-operation.png](media/s3/s3-batch-operation.png)